 “Genesis is continually reaching for the next rung and always striving to be the thought leader, not only in the field of domestic violence, but in the context of all crimes against women.”

 Amy has worked with Genesis for five years and leads the Fund Development team.
 By creating a strategic plan each year, Amy ensures that the team remains focused and productive to raise the funds necessary to continue operations at Genesis.
 She plans and oversees a variety of fundraisers such as special events, grants, general donations and the Heart-to-Heart recurring donor program to provide the resources to serve more than 3,700 women and children each year.
 Amy's previous experience working for a human trafficking and sexual assault nonprofit sparked her desire to work with women and children, so Genesis is a natural marriage of her skillset and passion.

 “I have always felt a desire to stand with those who feel they do not have a voice, and to be the voice for them until they are ready to do so on their own.”

 Maria joined the Genesis team in 2019 to ensure that women and children escaping domestic violence will receive superior care in a safe environment.
 In her position, she focuses on fundraising major gifts and develops sustainable strategies that will continue to bring shelter and support to all Genesis clients.
-In the past ten years, Maria has played a key role in securing over $50 million in philanthropic gifts for a variety of organizations.
+In the past 12 years, Maria has played a key role in securing over $70 million in philanthropic gifts for a variety of organizations.
 She has more than 20 years of fundraising and nonprofit leadership experience, as well as an incredibly strong network of support in the Dallas philanthropic community.
 Her knowledge and history make her an invaluable component in Genesis’ ability to care and provide for our clients.
 Maria is the host of the Podcast on Crimes Against Women, a podcast produced by the Conference on Crimes Against Women.